urbanware-org/salomon/README.md

 ### Quick start

-You can get started with *SaLoMon* in less than two minutes by reading the [quick start guide](../../wiki/Quick-start).
+You can get started with *Salomon* in less than two minutes by reading the [quick start guide](../../wiki/Quick-start).

 ### Documentation